tmustafad/jpa-performance-tips/README.md

 1. Clone the repository to your local machine.
 2. Open a terminal and navigate to the project directory.
-3. Run the following command to build the project: `./mvnw clean package` 4Run the `CustomerRepositoryTest` class to execute the performance tests.
+3. Run the following command to build the project: `./mvnw clean package`
+4. Run the `CustomerRepositoryTest` class to execute the performance tests.

 ## Results